Skip to main content

 Abstract

-We examine how sell-side analysts perceive corporate environmental practices using survey responses from 505 analysts and textual analysis of 273,664 reports covering Chinese firms from 2013-2022.
-Analysts devote substantial attention to environmental issues (27.6% of reports), significantly exceeding coverage of AI or cybersecurity.
-They predominantly adopt a value maximization approach, emphasizing financial implications over non-financial values by a wide margin.
-Analysts view environmental factors not solely as risks but even more so as opportunities, particularly green technologies transitions.
-These perceptions materially influence earnings forecasts and stock recommendations.
-Analysts rank regulatory frameworks and media pressure as most effective drivers of corporate environmental improvement, while institutional investors-despite extensive academic attention-have limited perceived influence.
-Employee influence ranks lowest.
-The consistency between survey responses and report content validates findings and suggests broad applicability.
-Overall, our findings underscore the dominance of value-driven analysis, the financial materiality of environmental opportunities alongside risks and provide empirical guidance for targeted sustainability policy interventions.
+We study sell-side analysts’ perceptions of corporate environmental practices using survey responses from 505 analysts and 273,664 reports.
+Analysts devote substantial attention to environmental issues, far more than AI or cybersecurity, and overwhelmingly emphasize financial over non-financial considerations.
+Analysts view environmental factors not just as risks but more as opportunities.
+Their environmental perceptions shape both earnings forecasts and stock recommendations.
+Regulation and media are seen as key drivers of corporate environmental improvement, while institutions and employees matter less.
+Overall, the consistent survey and textual evidence underscore value-driven analysis, financial materiality of environmental factors, and offer guidance for sustainability policy interventions.